SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 ### docker-functions.sh

 This file contains functions that make life with containers in a swarm easier.
 The functions are also used in the other scripts to prevent duplication of code.
+Easiest way is to run `source docker-functions.sh`.

+#### dock

+This is a shortcut that is used to point the docker command line client to a given docker-machine controlled node.
+For example to point to infra the command is `dock infra` and to point to swarm-master the command is `dock --swarm swarm-master`.

+#### dockpsi

+This function returns ps information for all containers running a given image.
+For example to query all the containers on a swarm that run an image containing the string 'node':

+{% highlight bash %}
+$ dockpsi node
+CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS                          NAMES f495c4fbe5b8        sirile/node-test    "node /app.js"      2 hours ago         Up 2 hours          192.168.99.102:32778->80/tcp   swarm-app-1/dreamy_euclid
+e8d148835aab        sirile/node-test    "node /app.js"      2 hours ago         Up 2 hours          192.168.99.101:32777->80/tcp   swarm-master/suspicious_yalow
+86cb5b75ef42        sirile/node-test    "node /app.js"      2 hours ago         Up 2 hours          192.168.99.102:32777->80/tcp   swarm-app-1/cranky_feynman
+50f9e99d8144        sirile/node-test    "node /app.js"      2 hours ago         Up 2 hours          192.168.99.101:32776->80/tcp   swarm-master/insane_lalande
+f8942be4f752        sirile/node-test    "node /app.js"      2 hours ago         Up 2 hours          192.168.99.102:32776->80/tcp   swarm-app-1/pensive_ptolemy
+{% endhighlight %}

+#### dockrm

+This function removes all the instances of a given image.
+For example if the image is sirile/node-test you can run `dockrm node` to remove all running containers that run that image.

 ### addLogging.sh and addMonitoring.sh

 These scripts check that the infra node is running, then start the main containers there.
 LogBox for logging and Prometheus for monitoring.
 Then they loop through the swarm nodes (with a bit of awk and xargs trickery) and start the required services there if they are not already running.
-In the case of a_ddMonitoring.sh_, it also rewrites the Prometheus configuration file _prometheus.yml_ and sends a SIGHUP to the running Prometheus container if it exists so that the configuration is reloaded.
+In the case of _addMonitoring.sh_, it also rewrites the Prometheus configuration file _prometheus.yml_ and sends a SIGHUP to the running Prometheus container if it exists so that the configuration is reloaded.

 ### createInfraNode.sh and createSwarmNode.sh